dndg/FinderOpta6MTutorial/content.md

 ### Code Overview

-The goal of the following example is to configure the Finder 6M power analyzer using the Opta™, and then to read some of the measurements in the registers of the 6M and print them to the serial console.
+The goal of the following example is to configure the Finder 6M power analyzer using the Opta, and then to read some of the measurements in the registers of the 6M and print them to the serial console.

-The full code of the example is available [here](assets/Opta6MExample.zip): after extracting the files the sketch can be compiled and uploaded to the Opta™.
+The full code of the example is available [here](assets/Opta6MExample.zip): after extracting the files the sketch can be compiled and uploaded to the Opta.

 #### Configuring the Finder 6M